Hugh Pembroke Vowles: Early life and education

 Hugh Vowles was the son of Henry Hayes Vowles, a Wesleyan minister, author, and theologian; and of Hannah Elizabeth Thistle.
 Although he published under the name Hugh Pembroke Vowles, early records refer to him as William Hugh Pembroke Vowles.

 He married twice.
 First to Margaret Winifred Pearce of the Pearce family of Priday, Metford and Company Limited.
 After her death, he married Eleanor Biss.

 He was educated at Elizabeth College, Guernsey and at the Technical School, Gloucester, where he served an apprenticeship and passed through the shops and drawing office of W. Sisson Ltd, power plant engineers from 1901 to 1906.
 After gaining experience as a junior draughtsman with G Waller and Son Ltd of Stroud, Gloucester, he was employed from 1909 to 1913 as a contract engineer with Messrs Williams and Rugby Robinson.
 This was followed by a brief connexion with the Gas Light and Coke Company as senior assistant engineer.
-During the First World War, he first acted as assistant district manager to the Metropolitan Munitions Committee and later as assistant Manager at the Ailsa National Shell Factory, London.
+During World War I, he first acted as assistant district manager to the Metropolitan Munitions Committee and later as assistant Manager at the Ailsa National Shell Factory, London.

-According to a letter written by his daughter-in-law, Elizabeth Vowles, in 1995: during the First World War, Hugh Vowles "volunteered for military service and was turned down on medical grounds... and had the horrid experience of having a very young and smart ... woman, one of a self-set up group who went about the West End, London, stopping young men in the street and asking in very contemptuous tones: Why aren't you in uniform, for your country?
-They were notorious and obnoxious and caused, as it did to (him) a lot of hurt".

 In 1918, he became associated with Cox and Company Ltd, bankers of London as technical advisor and factory manager.
 In April 1921, he was resident at Redcliff, Caswell Bay, Glamorganshire and was described as "general manager and Chief Engineer to a large industrial concern" In 1922, he went to join W.H.
-Allen, Sons & Co Ltd mechanical and electrical engineers, for which firm he was engaged as district manager and engineer until 1929, when he went into practice on his own account as a consulting engineer.
+Allen, Sons & Co Ltd mechanical and electrical engineers, for which firm he was engaged as district manager and engineer of the Cardiff office until 1929, when he went into practice on his own account as a consulting engineer.

-Presentations to learned societies

-In 1930, he addressed the Newcomen Society on the origin of the Windmill.
-On 29 September 1931, he addressed the British Association for the Advancement of Science on the "Early Evolution of Power Engineering".